eaverdeja/exercism-rust/README.md

 - Factor Finding - Used in [Perfect Numbers](#perfect-numbers) with square root optimization, [Palindrome Products](#palindrome-products) to find palindrome products
 - Modular arithmetic with `rem_euclid()` - Used in [Affine Cipher](#affine-cipher), [Clock](#clock)
 - Greatest common divisor (GCD) calculation - Used in [Affine Cipher](#affine-cipher), [Two Bucket](#two-bucket)
+- Positional digit extraction with modulo and division operations - Used in [Roman Numerals](#roman-numerals)

 ## String Processing